 The PhD program

-The PhD program at the Department of Mathematical Sciences usually lasts 3 years.
-The typical entry level is a Master's Degree.
-The program consists first of all of an independent research project resulting in the end in a PhD thesis with publishable results.
+The PhD program at the Department of Mathematical Sciences usually lasts 3 years, for students enrolled with a Master's Degree, and 4-5 years for students enrolled in the integrated program with a bachelor's degree (or equivalent).
+The program consists first of all of an independent research project resulting in the end of a PhD thesis with publishable results.

-It is also a part of the PhD program to follow a number of PhD courses totalling 30 ECTS, and our PhD students are expected to spend 3-6 months at a foreign research institution during the PhD program.
+It is also a part of the PhD program to follow some PhD courses, and our PhD students are expected to spend an extended period (up to 3-6 months) at a foreign research institution during the PhD program.

-salary of about 3,300 EUR/month before taxes and 2,200 EUR/month after taxes.
-This stipend also includes a travel allowance for participation in conferences and for research visit(s) to foreign research institutions.
+Both stipends also include a travel allowance for participation in conferences and for research visits to foreign research institutions.

 The Department of Mathematical Sciences offers PhD degrees in pure and applied mathematics, statistics, insurance and financial mathematics within four research sections and two centres:

-The department currently has about 45 tenured faculty, 25 postdocs, and more than 40 PhD students.
+The department has about 45 tenured faculty, 30 postdocs, and 60 PhD students.